PostHog/posthog.com/contents/tutorials/webflow-surveys.md

 ## Create your survey

 Create a survey in PostHog by going to the [surveys tab](https://app.posthog.com/surveys) and clicking "New survey."
 There are a variety of [survey types](/docs/surveys/creating-surveys#question-type) to choose from, or you can create your own by clicking "Create blank survey".
-For this tutorial, we chose the [customer satisfaction score (CSAT)](/product-engineers/nps-vs-csat-vs-ces) template.

 ![PostHog survey templates](../images/tutorials/webflow-surveys/survey-templates.png)